-It feels like the world of Japanese whisky is always changing, from the dwindling stock to the new definition introduced this year.
+It feels like the world of Japanese whisky is always changing, from the dwindling stock to the new definition introduced in 2021.
 But one thing remains constant: there’s just never enough to go around.
 That’s especially true for popular single malts like Suntory Yamazaki, which seem to get rarer every year.

 Now, the company has announced sweeping price increases to 31 different labels in Japan starting from April 1 2022.
-This is no April Fool’s joke – drinkers and collectors have just four months to stock up on their favourite drams before the recommended retail prices go up by as much as 28 percent.
+This is no April Fool’s joke – drinkers and collectors don't have long to stock up on their favourite drams before the recommended retail prices go up by as much as 28 percent.
 In other words, if you thought Suntory was scarce before, get ready for a whisky black hole.

 Of the 31 products listed, 18 are Japanese whiskies, such as Yamazaki, Hakushu and Hibiki.
 The other 13 are imported whiskies exclusively distributed here by Suntory, including The Macallan, Glenfiddich and Tullamore Dew.
 The price increase varies from brand to brand, but basically the older the whisky, the bigger the jump.